mattdabit/bank-marketing/README.md

 column using 999 to signify that fact the client was not priorly contacted.
 The author of this dataset also recommends avoiding the duration column as it highly affects the output.
+Intuitively, this makes sense as well, we cannot use duration as an input to our models as it is not something we would know before we phone a potential customer.

 ### Imbalance in the data